sbcshop/Lora-HAT-for-Raspberry-Pi/README.md

  <img src= "https://github.com/sbcshop/Lora-HAT-for-Raspberry-Pi/blob/main/images/img_18.jpg" />

  Go to the Lora GUI folder, and run the LORA_GUI.py file. from this file, you can configure the Lora and you are able to transmit, receive the data  (eg: baud rate, channel etc)
- Follow the steps to configure the lora module:-
+ Follow the steps to configure the Lora module:-

  ### Step 1: Setup lora in configuration mode, for this you need to short M0 and open M1 as shown in figure
   <img src= "https://github.com/sbcshop/Lora-HAT-for-Raspberry-Pi/blob/main/images/img_16.jpg" />